U.S. flag

 Breadcrumb

-State of Minority Business Enterprise (SMOBE) Data by State
+1. State Minority Business Enterprise Smobe Data State

 Minority-owned businesses grew more than four times as fast as U.S. firms overall between 1992 and 1997, increasing from 2.1 million to about 2.8 million firms, according to a report released today [PDF] by the Commerce Department's Census Bureau.